FlexiCup: Wireless Multimodal Suction Cup with Dual-Zone Vision-Tactile Sensing: Modular Perception-Driven Grasping

 \subsection{Experimental Configuration}

 The validation employs identical sensing and control pipelines across both modes, with only bottom housing and pneumatic parameters varying.
-The three perception modules were trained offline on task-specific datasets.
-The peripheral vision detector achieved 87.7\% mAP50 on 226 images, the tactile segmentation model achieved 98.3\% IoU on 18,929 contact samples, and the edge detection module achieved 99.5\% mAP50 on 1,954 images.
-All models support real-time inference for closed-loop control.
+The three perception modules were trained offline on task-specific datasets, achieving 87.7\% mAP50 for peripheral detection, 98.3\% IoU for tactile segmentation, and 99.5\% mAP50 for edge detection, all supporting real-time inference.